-Danny DeVito stars as “Frank Reynolds” and is one of the entertainment industry’s most versatile players, excelling as an actor, producer and director.
+Danny DeVito is one of the entertainment industry’s most versatile players, excelling as actor, producer and director.

-Apart from his work with Jersey Films, DeVito has starred in such films as Junior, Batman Returns, Twins, Romancing the Stone, Jewel of the Nile, Ruthless People, Tin Men, Anything Else, Big Fish, Renaissance Man, The Big Kahuna and Heist.
-He starred more recently in The Good Night, Deck the Halls, Relative Strangers, The OH in Ohio, Be Cool, Nobel Son and Even Money.
+Apart from his work with Jersey Films, DeVito has starred in such films as The War of the Roses, Junior, Batman Returns, Twins, Romancing the Stone, Jewel of the Nile, Ruthless People, Throw Momma from the Train, Tin Men, Anything Else, Big Fish, Renaissance Man, The Big Kahuna and Heist.
+He also starred in The Good Night, Deck the Halls, Relative Strangers, The OH in Ohio, Be Cool and Even Money.

 DeVito attended Our Lady of Mt.
 Carmel grammar school and Oratory Prep School in Summit, NJ, but appeared in only one school play as “St. Francis of Assisi.”
 After graduation, he pursued several odd jobs, always with the idea of acting in the back of his mind.
 He finally entered the American Academy of Dramatic Arts in New York.
 "They had fencing and a speech class," he said mockingly, "So you don't talk funny."
 Unable to get work, DeVito bought a one-way ticket and headed to Hollywood.
 After years of unemployment, he returned to New York.
 He called an old friend and former American Academy professor who, coincidentally, had been seeking him out for a starring role in one of three one-act plays presented together under the title of The Man with the Flower in His Mouth.
 Soon DeVito was into big money ($60 a week) and other stage performances followed.
 Among his credits were Down the Morning Line, The Line of Least Existence, The Shrinking Bride and One Flew Over the Cuckoo's Nest.